biopython/biopython.github.io/wiki/Sequence_Cleaner.md

 Description
 -----------

-I want to share my script using biopython to clean sequences up , you should know analyzing poor data takes CPU time and interpreting the results from poor data takes people time, so it's always important to make a preprocessing.
+I want to share my script using biopython to clean sequences up.
+You should know that analyzing poor data takes CPU time and interpreting the results from poor data takes people time, so it's always important to make a preprocessing.